jfilip/moodle_perf_scripts/README.md

 ## Usage

+You will need to modify the test scripts to use relevant ID numbers for your own system as well as valid usernames for the users logging in with each set of tests before these will work in other places.

 1. Copy the `test_cachepurge.php` and `test_login.html` files into the root of your Moodle site
 2. Edit the `test_login.html` script so that the `action="/login/index.php"` piece points to the login script on your Moodle site (assuming that /login/index.php doesn't already)